espressif/esp-at/docs/en/AT_Command_Examples/classic_bluetooth_at_examples.rst

 #.
 The mobile phone or PC initiates the connection.

    The mobile phone or PC should be able to find the Bluetooth device with name "EXAMPLE".
-If the mobile phone or PC initiates a connection and the connection is established successfully, ESP32 will prompt:
+If the mobile phone or PC initiates a connection and the connection is established successfully, {IDF_TARGET_NAME} will prompt:

    .. code-block:: none